 About Bay Windows

-The bay window is a highly sought after home feature that is simultaneously sophisticated and simple in design.
-Bay windows are composed of three windows that make up a half hexagon and extend outward from the face of the home.
-Bay windows are different from bow windows, which are composed of four or five windows and form a flatter and more curved shape.
-Bay windows offer great views and seamlessly make the outdoors the focal point of any room.
+This window style is a highly sought after home feature that is simultaneously sophisticated and simple in design.
+They are composed of three windows that make up a half hexagon and extend outward from the face of the home.
+Bays are different from bow windows, which are composed of four or five windows and form a flatter and more curved shape.
+These windows offer great views and seamlessly make the outdoors the focal point of any room.

 Bay windows have a large stationary picture window in the center that does not open and a double hung window on either side.
 Double hungs are traditional windows that open by sliding up and down vertically.